-- The majority of the failures involved issuers that did not file either annual audited or required annual financial information, and did not file a "failure to file" notice. - The next most often-cited failures were of issuers that filed required information over 100 days late and did not file a "failure to file" notice detailing the delay. - The SEC cited some instances in which filings were late by a range of 45-99 days, and the issuer did not file a "failure to file" notice.
-Some orders cited filings that were late by a fewer number of days, the shortest cited period being 14 days, but these situations included other filings by the same issuer that were late for much longer periods. - The SEC also cited failures relating to incomplete filings or missing information. - Some orders noted situations in which the official statement did not include any statement regarding compliance with existing continuing disclosure undertakings (when there was a failure to comply). - There was one instance of a 2011 filing with a Nationally Recognized Municipal Securities Information Repository (NRMSIR) and not with the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access System (EMMA).
+- The majority of the failures involved issuers that did not file either annual audited financial statements or required annual financial information, and did not file a "failure to file" notice. - The next most often-cited failures were of issuers that filed required information late and did not file a "failure to file" notice detailing the delay.
+These late filings ranged from 27 days to over three years.
+The issuer with the shortest period of late filing that was cited, without additional instances of late filings for longer periods or complete failure to file, was 33 days. - The SEC also cited failures relating to incomplete filings or missing information. - Some orders noted situations in which the official statement did not include any statement regarding compliance with existing continuing disclosure undertakings (when there was a failure to comply). - The SEC did not cite any instances of a failure to file a reportable event notice. - Both negotiated and competitive deals were cited.